Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/6-beginnings-endings.md

 "Loomi, allow me to introduce Stainless, Baseball, Righteous, and Warhorse."
 The four nodded, with the shortest and largest grinning and bouncing in place.

-"…Well met.
+"...Well met.
 Are these your bodyguard, Templar?"

 "Yes.
 But they are also here to illustrate a point, to show how far we felt we needed to go to defend against these threats.
 You will find few Humans who are a match for Stainless in either body or mind.
 Note that he is the *smallest* member of the HEAT.
 The ‘Beef Trio’ are in a league all their own.
 We have paid a terrible sum in treasure and otherwise to enable and sustain their physical and professional development, and the Lads themselves—*especially* these three—have made great personal and *permanent* sacrifices to achieve this."

 Templar paused for a moment, to let the point sink in.
 "But as supremely capable as these men are, what we cannot do is make them in quantity."

 "Ah."
 The point became clear.
-"Whereas the Gao number over twenty billion and we have massive infrastructure, owing to recent colonization efforts…but no single Clan has the means.
+"Whereas the Gao number over twenty billion and we have massive infrastructure, owing to recent colonization efforts... but no single Clan has the means.
 Stoneback and Highmountain combined have preserved the necessary traditions.
-Whitecrest, Ironclaw, Firefang, One-Fang…all have parts of what is needed—"
+Whitecrest, Ironclaw, Firefang, One-Fang... all have parts of what is needed—"

 Realization struck him hard.
 "You cannot be serious!"